 The Community Colleges and Public Health Project is led by the League for Innovation in the Community College, in collaboration with the Framing the Future: The Second Hundred Years of Education for Public Health Task Force, convened by the Association of Schools and Programs of Public Health (ASPPH).

-A brief summary of project phases is provided here.
+A brief summary of project phases is provided here, along with links to resources produced by the project.
 To join the online Community Colleges and Public Health Community Group, log in and select "Join Community Group" from the My Account drop down menu.
 To create an account (it's free), click on "Create an Account" in the upper right corner of this or any other page on the League website.

 Phase 3: Planning for Community College Programs in Public Health (2015-2018)